 Are you still here?
 Want to know more?
 Okay...

-So, after we had been dating in secret for awhile (over two years), our relationship got pretty serious.
+So, after we had been dating in secret for awhile (over two years), our relationship evolved into something serious.
 We loved being with each other every second that we could be.
 We had so much fun together, we had the best talks, we related to each other in so many ways.
 We knew that we wanted to get married someday (Kris had already bought my ring).
 We knew it was getting to the point where we needed to tell our families.
 We would talk about how we wanted to tell them and what that would look like.
-We both knew, if we wanted our relationship to grow and become what we hoped it to be, we would have to tell people soon.
+We both knew, if we wanted our relationship to grow and become what we hoped it to be, we would have to take the next step and tell people soon.
 But things were so perfect; we didn't see the rush and we didn't want anything or anyone to ruin our bliss.
 And to be honest, we thought everyone had probably assumed we were in a relationship by now.

 In my "ABOUT" section you can read about how I ended up having to tell my mom and stepdad.
 Not the most ideal coming out story, but it ended up being okay.
 I truly thought I would never see some of my family members ever again.
 I knew a lot of my siblings were mildly (or not so mildly) homophobic.
 This broke my heart and made me terribly sad, but I knew that I couldn't hide or pretend anymore.
 It was time to be the true me, like it or not.

-This is where my relationship with Kris got rocky.
-After telling my mom and stepdad didn't go as smoothly as I would've hoped, I was pretty sad.
+This is where my relationship with Kris turned onto a rocky road.
+After telling my mom and stepdad didn't go as smoothly as I would've hoped, I was heavyhearted.
 I hate disappointing people I love.
-But, I pushed forward.
+But, I pushed forward through the hard.
 About a month after telling my mom, I told a friend who was supportive and kind.
-I felt some hope grow.
+I felt a spark of hope.
 Within that week, since I was feeling good, I decided to tell someone else - a lady I worked for.
 This is where things really change.
 She was the first person that had ever got through to me and made me listen to what they had to say even when it was exactly what I didn't want to hear.
 I had heard a lot of what she said in church already, but for some reason, hearing it from her made me feel like I could change - that I could be fixed.
 God would save me.

-I told Kris that night (on the phone) that we needed to talk, and the next day we went our separate ways; not without a lot of tears.
-It came as a total shock to Kris, since our relationship was so perfect at the time.
+I told Kris that night (on the phone) that we needed to talk, and the next day we went our separate ways; not without a flood of tears.
+It came as a total shock to Kris, since our relationship had been smooth sailing at the time.
 It was the most painful good-bye I had ever felt.
 I was devastated.
-It was so confusing, saying goodbye to some you love and want to marry.
+It was so confusing, saying goodbye to someone you love with all your heart and want to marry.
 Over the previous two (almost three) years, we had pretty much eliminated everyone else from being in our lives.
+We were each others rock!
 I was so worried about Kris; her family still didn't know anything at this point.
 I knew she would need people in her life to comfort her since I would no longer be there.
+I felt like a monster, to say the least!

 And so we went our separate ways.
 I moved out of my parents' house and into the lady's house that I worked for.
 I lived in her basement for the next year or so.
 I started meeting with my Stake President and Bishop weekly.
 I liked those meetings; they were very encouraging.
 I would leave them feeling like I really could do this.
 I could be different.
 That is where and when I realized my heart and my mind could never agree.
 I knew where my heart was - it was still madly in love with a person I shouldn't be with, or I would go to hell.
 My mind was made up that I could do this, I could change, and I would.
 And so it went for the next three years.
 But not without falter - I would have "weak" times where I would run back to Kris, saying how sorry I was and that I didn't know what I was doing.